1.2 Eligibility, Training & Background Screening

 - FBI — national criminal history

-Fingerprints are submitted electronically through an approved Livescan vendor.
-The Clearinghouse model means a single screening can be shared across participating Florida agencies, but the candidate's identity must match exactly across training, screening, and testing records.
+Fingerprints are submitted electronically through an approved Livescan vendor (a separate FBI fee is collected at scanning).
+The Clearinghouse model lets a single screening be shared among participating Florida agencies, but your identity must match exactly across application, screening, and testing records.
+The Board of Nursing must approve the screening results before you can be tested, and the Board may request more detail on any offense.

 What does Florida's Level 2 background screening include?

-A candidate has a prior disqualifying offense under Florida Statutes Chapter 435.
+A candidate has a prior disqualifying offense under Chapter 435, Florida Statutes.
 What is the most accurate statement?